Next: , Previous: , Up: Available Constraints [Contents][Index]

 Although often convenient, this constraint is deprecated, because it cannot guarantee better performance than a decomposition, nor any particular level of consistency.

-where Val is an integer, List is a list of domain variables, Count a domain variable, and RelOp is a relational symbol as in Arithmetic Constraints.
-True if N is the number of occurrences of Val in List and N RelOp Count.
+where Val is an integer, List is a list of integer arguments, Count an integer argument, and IRelOp is a relational symbol as in Arithmetic Constraints.
+True if N is the number of occurrences of Val in List and N IRelOp Count.

 Corresponds to count_* and exactly in MiniZinc.

-If you want to count the occurrences of multiple values, the following constraint is a better alternative.
+If you want to count how many times multiple values occur in the same list, the following constraint is a better alternative.

 global_cardinality(+Xs,+Vals)